Coleridge-Initiative/RCDatasets/README.md

 When adding records:

+  - first, make sure the `providers.json` entry is correct
   - add to the bottom of the file
   - increment the `id` number manually
-  - make sure not to introduce multiple names for the same provider

 Other fields that may be included:

   * `alt_title` -- list of alternative titles or abbreviations, aka "mentions"
   * `url` -- URL for the main page describing the dataset
   * `doi` -- a unique persistent identifier assigned by the data provider
-  * `alt_ids` -- stored as a list, other unique identifiers (alternative DOIs, etc).
-The value should be written as a `URN` e.g, a new DOI would be written as `'doi:<doi>'`
+  * `alt_ids` -- stored as a list, other unique identifiers (alternative DOIs, etc.)
   * `description` -- a brief (tweet sized) text description of the dataset
   * `date` -- date of publication, which may help resolve conflicting identifiers